Remote Work

 You have unlimited flexibility.
 You’re not expected to work at any particular hour.
 Continue with your day.
 Live in the moment.
 When not working, fully enjoy your activity; when you’re working, fully enjoy your work.

 You’re not confined to 9–5.
+Once you master this, it’ll feel like a super power.

 Office workers don’t need as much discipline.
 They just need to show up at the office at 9 a.m.; the rest is taken care of by the office culture.
 Remote workers need discipline.
 They need to figure out what schedule works for them and what their most efficient hours, location, and duration are.